Switching To Electric With Ireland’s EV Incentives

 Certain Benefit in Kind (BIK) exemptions and discounts are available where the car made available to your employee is an electric car.

-2023 to 2025 extension of exemption:
+2023 to 2027 extension of exemption and reduction:

-• €35,000 in respect of cars made available during 2023
+• €35,000 in respect of cars made available during 2023, 2024 and 2025.

-• €20,000 in respect of cars made available during 2024
+• €20,000 in respect of cars made available during 2026.

-• €10,000 in respect of cars made available during 2025
+• €10,000 in respect of cars made available during 2027.

-Where the relief reduces the OMV to nil, a BIK charge will not arise.
-Any OMV in excess of the reduction is liable to BIK in the usual manner.
-For more detailed information on BIK please click here
+Where the relief reduces the Original Market Value to nil, a BIK charge will not arise.
+Any Original Market Value in excess of the reduction is liable to BIK in the usual manner.

-How do I avoid BiK on a company car?
+How do I avoid BIK on a company car?

 Is insurance cheaper on electric cars?